Overview

 Conflict of Interest

-Reviewers must disclose any potential conflicts of interest that could influence their assessment.
+Reviewers must disclose any conflicts of interest that could influence their evaluation.
 Conflicts may arise from:

-Close personal or professional relationships with the authors, including current or recent collaborations, shared institutional affiliations, or mentor-mentee relationships.
+Relationships with the authors, including recent collaborations, shared institutional affiliations, or mentoring relationships.

 Financial Interests